• Blog

 The Right Way to Lead Design Thinking

-roger on 22/06/2020
+Roger on 22/06/2020

 Anne Lind, the head of the national agency in Denmark that evaluates the insurance claims of injured workers and decides on their compensation, had a crisis on her hands.
 Oddly, it emerged from a project that had seemed to be on a path to success.
 The project employed design thinking in an effort to improve the services delivered by her organization.